TheOdinProject/curriculum/advanced_html_css/accessibility/accessibility_auditing.md

 - [axe DevTools for Chrome](https://chrome.google.com/webstore/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US) is an extension-based tool that returns a list of issues ranked by severity level, and will note any issues for you to manually check.

-- <span id="chrome-default-tool-knowledge-check">[Lighthouse for Chrome](https://developers.google.com/web/tools/lighthouse) is available in the Chrome DevTools by default (it might also be listed as the Auditing tab) or it can be run from the command line.
+- [Lighthouse for Chrome](https://developers.google.com/web/tools/lighthouse) is available in the Chrome DevTools by default (it might also be listed as the Auditing tab) or it can be run from the command line.
 Lighthouse provides more than just a11y auditing, including performance, best practices, search engine optimization (SEO), and progressive web app (PWA) if applicable.
-Issues are separated by category, and like the axe DevTools, there may be a list of issues for you to manually check.</span>
+Issues are separated by category, and like the axe DevTools, there may be a list of issues for you to manually check.

 - [WebAIM's WAVE](https://wave.webaim.org/) is a website-based tool where you enter the URL of the page you want to audit.
 There are also browser extensions and API options.
 WAVE will return a preview of the page with an overlay of icons on it, and issues are separated into categories of alerts, warnings, and contrast errors.
 Unfortunately, the icons that are placed on the page may cause the layout to break, but that could be a minor issue if you're more focused on the a11y issues that are found.